 Islam has been the state religion of Afghanistan since the Taliban takeover in 1996.
 Muslims make up more than 99 percent of the population; 85-90 percent of Afghan Muslims are Sunni and the remaining minority are Shia.
 Other religious groups, including Hindus, Sikhs, Baha’is, and Christians, together make up an estimated 0.3 percent of the population.

 According to the constitution, followers of other religions are free to practise their religion within the limits of the law.
 Conversion from Islam, however, is punishable by death (for a man) or life imprisonment (for a woman), and blasphemy is also a capital offence.
-Proselytising or publicising another religion is illegal, and converts from Islam face societal pressure and harassment.
+Proselytising or publicising another religion is illegal.

 Afghanistan is an ethnically diverse country of many tribes and ethnic groups, the largest being the Pashtuns and the Tajiks.
 Modern-day Afghanistan came into being in 1747, when the Pashtun tribes fought for independence from the Persian Empire.
 The British ruled the country during the 19th century and until 1919, during which time Afghans fought several times against British rule.